mshajarrazip/explore-mlflow-model-deploy/README.md

 #### Note(s):

 1. My main concern has always been about environment management.
 So this small model's environment is stored at [.mlflow/envs/mlflow-RUN_ID]() and the size of this file is `667M` (check with `du -h .mlflow/envs/mlflow-RUN_ID --max-depth 2`).
-In a current project I'm working on, we need to update models frequently, so I think going with the docker container approach will make environment management easier.
-1. Next, we will explore that alternative.
+1. Everytime the model is invoked, it will create and use the same environment.
+But if we update the model everyday (which is something that we are looking into doing), then we will have storage issues, then we need some kind of a storage management, which will be annoying.
+1. A solution would be to have docker containers instead:
+    - With docker containers, we can simply deploy the latest model version in the registry and prune the depricated containers (voila, garbage collection now enforced).
+    - While I'm writing this, I am using `mlflow model`'s `docker-build` API to explore the out-of-the-box docker builder that comes with MLflow and it takes some time to build. `nginx` and `gunicorn` is used to serve the model from inside the container using `model serve`.
+Anyway, takes quite a while to build.
+    - Have to keep in mind that we really just need a way to manage the environment & garbage collection right now.

 ### Part 2: Building a docker container for the model

+1. Build the container:
+    ```
+    uv run mlflow models build-docker --model-uri runs:/RUN_ID/iris_model --name test-iris-model
+    ```
+1. Deploy the container:
+    ```
+    docker run --rm -p 5001:8080 -v /home/hajar/sandbox/explore-mlflow-model-deploy/mlartifacts/EXPERIMENT_ID/RUN_ID/artifacts/iris_model:/opt/ml/model test-iris-model
+    ```
+1. Test the endpoint:
+    ```
+    curl http://127.0.0.1:5001/invocations -H "Content-Type:application/json"  --data '{"inputs": [[1,2,3,4]]}'
+    ```
+    Other endpoints are available.
+See [this](https://mlflow.org/docs/latest/deployment/deploy-model-locally/#local-inference-server-spec).

+## Conclusion

+It was a nice exploration session :)

 ## Notes